 The time-varying bond-level controls include log (bond age), log (number of months to maturity), and log (daily trading volume).
-I also include bond fixed effects, bond-issuer-day fixed effects. effects. bond-issuer-industry-day bond-rating-day fixed and fixed effects.
-Net Speculator Owernship and $Crisis_t$ are subsumed by these fixed effects.
+I also include bond fixed effects, bond-issuer-day fixed effects, bond-rating-day fixed effects, and bond-issuer-industry-day fixed effects.
+Net Speculator Owernship and Crisis_t are subsumed by these fixed effects.
 Rich fixed effects can mitigate concerns that unobserved time-varying bond-issuer attributes confound my empirical findings (Choi, Hoseinzade, Shin, and Tehranian, 2020).
 In particular, the main coefficient β captures the price impact of two similar bonds with the same issuer, rating, and issuer industry, but with different ownership of derivative speculators.
 Standard errors are clustered at the bond and date levels.

 Consistent with the univariate analysis, Column 1 of Table 7 shows that corporate bonds primarily held by derivative speculators experienced a price decline during the crisis.
 Column 2 shows that the return effect is robust to including time-varying bond-level controls.
-The economic magnitude appears sizable: in the most restrictive specification in column 2, a one-standard-deviation increase in net speculators' ownership reduces daily bond returns by 10.08 basis points $(0.494 \times 0.203=0.1002\%)$, equivalent to 13% of median-level daily bond returns across all bonds during the Covid-19 crisis.
+The economic magnitude appears sizable: in the most restrictive specification in column 2, a one-standarddeviation increase in net speculators' ownership reduces daily bond returns by 10.08 basis points ($0.494 \times 0.204=0.1008\%$), equivalent to 45% of mean-level bond returns across all bonds during the same sample period.
 Interestingly, after controlling for the impact of net speculator ownership, the coefficient on interaction term for derivative nonuser ownership loses statistical significance, suggesting that price depression due to bond funds' selling pressuring could mainly arise from the influence of derivative speculators.